laravel-ja/ja-docs-9.x/original-en/validation.md

     Validator::make($input, $rules)->passes(); // true

 For a custom rule to run even when an attribute is empty, the rule must imply that the attribute is required.
-To create an "implicit" rule, implement the `Illuminate\Contracts\Validation\ImplicitRule` interface.
-This interface serves as a "marker interface" for the validator; therefore, it does not contain any additional methods you need to implement beyond the methods required by the typical `Rule` interface.

-To generate a new implicit rule object, you may use the `make:rule` Artisan command with the `--implicit` option :
+To quickly generate a new implicit rule object, you may use the `make:rule` Artisan command with the `--implicit` option:

 ```shell
 php artisan make:rule Uppercase --invokable --implicit